Randomized algorithms for precise measurement of differentially-private, personalized recommendations: Regret bounds

 \section{Regret bounds}

 It has been previously proven that differentially-private contextual multi-armed bandits will have linear regret if they must protect the privacy of the present action being taken (due to the dependence of the best action on the private context) \citep{shariff2018differentially}.
-A notion of ``joint'' differential privacy was proposed to resolve this that achieves sub-linear regret bounds, but we note that this relaxation does not fit our use case, in which a third party (e.g. the platform) will observe the output of the algorithm.
+A notion of ``joint'' differential privacy was proposed to resolve this that achieves sub-linear regret bounds, but we note that this relaxation does not fit our use case, in which a third party (e.g. the platform) will observe the output of the algorithm; it only works to protect one user's personal data from leakage to other users through the recommendations they see.
 The intuition is straightforward: a DP requirement on the selected action will mean that there is a minimum probability density enforced on each action for all time---contrary to the typical assumption in bandits literature, gaining more certainty about a ``bad'' action's quality will not always mean being able to reduce its selection probability in the private setting.